copier-org/copier/docs/updating.md

 1. The template includes
    [a valid `.copier-answers.yml` file](configuring.md#the-copier-answersyml-file).
-2. The template is versioned with git (with tags).
+2. The template is versioned with Git (with tags).
-3. The destination folder is versioned with git.
+3. The destination folder is versioned with Git.

 If that's your case, then just enter the destination folder, make sure `git status` shows it clean, and run: